Evansika959/llmforge_code/README.md

 # LLMForge

-Anonymous code release for the paper *LLMForge: Co-Evolving NAS with Infinite-Head Attention for Edge LLMs*.
+Anonymous code release for the paper *LLMForge: Multi-Backend Hardware-Aware Neural Architecture Search with Infinite-Head Attention for Edge Language Models*.

 LLMForge is a hardware-aware neural architecture search framework with three composable contributions: **Infinite-Head Attention (IHA)**, an attention